graphrica/nftx-fee-tracker/README.md

 The Inventory and Liquidity receivers can be set in the subgraph’s config.
 However it would be desirable to find a way to future proof against future receivers being added.

-**Requirements**

-- For each fee transfer, calculate the share of the fee earned by each staked user.
-- If broader granularity required (one hour, one day etc) then ensuring the total aggregated fee earned for a user takes into account their change `poolShare` for that time period.

 **Summary**

 Index the exact amount of fee received for every staked individual when a fee receipt is created via mint/redeem/swap.